jp1884/techvolution-vegas-baby/Techvolution_0/Techvolution-Prologue.md

 This illustration represents Earth's geological time periods and the lifeforms that lived within them, which we understand very well.

-This illustration applies the Darwinian principles to civilization, so we can understand the evolution of technological life.
+Techvolution applies Darwinian principles to civilization's ages, so we can understand the evolution of technological life.

 <!--image source: https://commons.wikimedia.org/wiki/File:Geological_time_spiral.png  -->

 ## Book Series

-Techvolution: On the Origin of Technological Species presents a new way of understanding human civilization.
+_Techvolution: On the Origin of Technological Species_ presents a new way of understanding human civilization.
 It showcases how the human story is driven not by our beliefs or ideologies, but by the technologies we create and use.
-The journey from recognizing our technological nature to building a better world happens in three stages, each transforming a fundamental realm of human experience: individual identity, political discourse, and economic systems:
+The journey from recognizing our technological nature to building a better world happens as we transform three interconnected realms: individual identity, political discourse, and economic systems.

 **Book I—A New Identity:** This foundational work introduces a "technological identity"—the idea that we humans are best understood through the tools and technologies we use to house ourselves, earn a living, and in general, interact with the world.
 While we have names for our nationality, ethnicity, employment, and politics, we lack consciousness of our technological nature.

 Consider someone labeled "Californian, female, Hispanic, college graduate, progressive, regional manager"—yet none of these captures what matters most to her: it is 2011, high-speed internet is finally widespread, and she sells DVDs for a living.
 Because technological evolution is about to make physical media discs obsolete, her personal networks and knowledge base are now of questionable value.
 Yet, we have no name for this identity that might upend her life.
-This is but one example of why, from power tools to smartphones, our technological choices not only shape what we can do but who we should see in the mirror so we stop using biological instincts to live in a technological ecosystem.
+This is but one example of why, from power tools to smartphones, our technological choices not only shape what we can do but who we should see in the mirror.

+Only then will we stop using biological instincts to live in a technological ecosystem.

 **Book II—Mixed Ideological Politics:** Having established our technological identity, we must next liberate our toolsets from ideological constraints.
 Today, we often reject useful tools simply because of their political or cultural associations—renewable energy is labeled "green," diesel trucks "red-blooded American."
 These artificial divisions prevent us from combining technologies in optimal ways.